hyperpixel34/aerothemeplasma/README.md

 1. Arch Linux x64 and other Arch derivatives, KDE Neon
 2. Plasma 6.2.2, KDE Frameworks 6.7.0, Qt 6.8.0
 3. 96 DPI scaling, multi monitor
+4. X11, Wayland*

+*AeroThemePlasma currently lacks full Wayland support, which may result in Wayland-specific issues.

 **This release is meant for early adopters, debuggers and developers alike.
 This port lacks certain components which still need to be ported over to KDE Plasma 6.
 I am not responsible for broken systems, please proceed with caution.**